grayson-arendt/Dual-Booting-Ubuntu-22.04/README.md

 </p>

 <ol start="19">
-<li>You have now successfully finished dual booting your device.
-I recommend heading to the <a href="https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html" target="_blank">ROS 2 Humble installation page</a>.
-Note: this installation is done on Ubuntu, so you'll have to boot Ubuntu up.
-All the commands on there will be ran on the Terminal (keyboard shortcut to open it is Ctrl + Alt + T).
-Copy and paste in the commands line by line then press enter after each one, do not select multiple lines at once as this will not work</li>
+<li>Congratulations!
+You've successfully dual-booted your device.
+I recommend following the <a href="https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html" target="_blank">ROS 2 Humble installation guide</a>. next.
+This installation will be done on Ubuntu, so boot into Ubuntu first.
+Copy and paste the commands in the Terminal (shortcut to open is Ctrl + Alt + T) one line at a time, then press "Enter."</li>
 </ol>